tokyoking/ctf/writeup/2024/UTCCTF/README.md

 And we get **stack smashing detected**.
 But wait, the binary didn't exit, only the child process terminated and it fork()ed again!
 How can we use this?
 What happens to the **stack canary** when the binary calls **fork()**?
 Stack canary is a secret value placed on the stack which changes everytime when the program is started, but because it's forking from parent process the stack canary _doesn't_ change!
 So that means the canary will stay the same as long as you don't hit `Ctrl+c` or terminate the program.
 Still, how can we use this information to overwrite the buffer to return to **win** from vuln?

-# Thinking about exploit and scripting gdb
+## Thinking about how to exploit and scripting gdb

 As in the challenge description "Note: using _brute-force_ methods on the challenge instance is permitted for this challenge."
 Can we guess the canary with brute-force?
 What happens if we overwrite only a byte into canary?